As Italian wedding planners, we often get asked; “how long does it take to plan an Italian wedding?”

 To offer some insight into how we prioritise planning a wedding in Italy, we will look at each service provider sequentially.

 Typically the peak wedding period in Italy runs from the last weekend in May, through to mid-September.
 Weekend dates in those peak months typically get booked up well in advance.
 If a couple has a set date and venue in mind, we would recommend enquiring and booking at least 18 months before your preferred date.
 For couples who can afford to be more flexible and who may even have a weekday in mind, then there are always more options available.
 In this case, you should be thinking of making enquires at least 12 months before.

-Once the venue is booked, it is then important to confirm a photographer and if required, videographer.
+Once the venue is sorted, it is then important to confirm a photographer and if required, videographer.
 Venues, photographers and videographers are typically the only service providers which can facilitate one wedding at a time.
 Most other vendors (florists, caterers, etc.) have teams, and can therefore manage multiple events.

 If the venue does not offer food and beverage, then start looking for caterers and asking for proposals.
 Caterer’s quotes will vary, so you will want to narrow down the ones that fit within your budget and match your requirements.
 Whether food & beverage is offered by the venue or by an external caterer, we would advise that all couples, before confirming, have a menu tasting.
 This has to be done out of the wedding season as no ‘good’ caterer has time to offer tastings during this peak time.
 Usually October to April are the best months for menu tastings.